priithvi/Disaster-Response-ML-Pipeline-Project/README.md

-## Project Name: Disaster Reponse Machine Learning Pipeline Project
+## Disaster Reponse Machine Learning Pipeline Project

 ## Description
 This project is part of Udacity's Data Science Nano Degree online program.
 In the project I analyze text data provided by Figure 8 to classify them into type of disaster response they correspond to.
 For doing this, natural language processing, and machine learning model are used.